Former Career Development Fellow

 Publications: Google Scholar

-Since joining CEDAR, Helen has accrued just over four years of post-doctoral research experience, first as a Career Development Fellow (CDF), and currently as a Research Associate.
+A CEDAR Helen accrued just over four years of post-doctoral research experience, first as a Career Development Fellow (CDF), and currently as a Research Associate.
 Her research seeks to examine the factors that influence health behaviours, particularly in young people, and to develop and evaluate behaviour change interventions.
 Her focus is understanding behaviour change, and translating that knowledge to address real world problems.

 Work completed during her CDF formed the basis for a successful co-application to the NIHR Public Health Research (NIHR-PHR) funding stream to conduct feasibility and pilot trials of a family-based physical activity intervention (“Families Reporting Every Step to Health”).
 Helen’s current position, also funded by NIHR-PHR, includes a large cluster randomised controlled trial to evaluate a school-based intervention (“GoActive”) to increase physical activity in adolescents.
 She recently attended a residential Intervention Mapping Workshop at Maastricht University to further her knowledge of developing theory- and evidence-based health promotion programs.
 In 2015, Helen was elected to a three-year term on the Executive Committee of the International Society for Behavioural Nutrition and Physical Activity, and accepted an invitation to chair the Membership Committee.
 In 2016, her work was shortlisted for both the University of Cambridge Vice-Chancellor’s Award for Impact, and Vice Chancellor’s Award for Public Engagement with Research.